deepcomm/deepcomm.github.io/_posts/2023-04-12-tinyturbo.md

 </center>

 Notably, like other data-driven decoders, TinyTurbo exhibits robustness against deviations from AWGN noise.
 In tests on a channel with bursty noise, TinyTurbo outperforms both of the baselines considered, emphasizing its ability to handle varying noise conditions.
-Similar gains can be seen on the multi-path fading EVA channel.
+Additionally, TinyTurbo also exhibits substantial gains when tested on the multi-path fading EPA (Extended Pedestrian A) channel, further emphasizing its adaptability and effectiveness in various scenarios.

 <center>
     <table>